Skip to content

 SOME PROPERTIES OF THE SOIL

-1. Soil Structure: This refers to the ways in which the different particles of the soil are packed or arranged.
-Good Soil structure will promote good yield of crops.
+This refers to how the different particles of the soil are packed or arranged.
+Good Soil structure will promote a good yield of crops.
 Soil Structure can be preserved in the following ways:

 IMPORTANCE OF SOIL STRUCTURE